bojiang3/leetcodecontest/README.md

 # leetcodecontest

-My solutions to the questions in Leetcode Weekly contests.
+My own solutions to the questions in Leetcode contests.
 Solutions are written during the contests.
-No further edits.
+Left as-is, no further edits.